johnnymatthews/gitbook-test/basics/assets/transfer-fil.md

 #### Ledger device

 Currently, Ledger Live does not support `0x` or `f4` addresses, so you cannot use it to directly send funds to a `0x` address.
-However, you can connect your Ledger device to the Glif.io wallet and transfer FIL from a Filecoin address to an Etheruem-style `0x` address.
+However, you can connect your Ledger device to the Glif.io wallet and transfer FIL from a Filecoin address to an Ethereum-style `0x` address.
 This method is more secure than the [Hot wallet](transfer-fil.md#hot-wallet) method detailed below since your private keys never leave your Ledger device.

 In this method, you will connect your Ledger device to the Glif.io website app and use the app to send FIL from your Ledger to an Eth-style address.